basic-maths-exercises/numbers-1/README.md

 4. Next, multiply one by zero.
 5. The number we are interested in is the sum of the four numbers that you obtained from these four multiplications.

-__To complete this exercise, I would like you to use this idea to complete the function called `numberOfThousands` shown in the panel on the left.__  This function should take an integer with a value less than or equal to 9999, which we shall call `N` as input.
+__To complete this exercise, I would like you to use this idea to complete the function called `numberOfThousands` shown in `main.py`.__  This function should take an integer with a value less than or equal to 9999, which we shall call `N` as input.
 The function should then return the first-digit of that number, i.e. if 3260 is input the function should return 3.
 You will likely need to use the `np.floor` function to complete this task.
 This function chops off the part of the number after the decimal point.
 In other words, if we do:

 ````
 a = np.floor( 3.260 )